Fairness for High Skilled Immigrants Act

-The Fairness for High Skilled Immigrants Act is proposed United States federal legislation that would reform U.S. immigration policy, primarily by removing per-country limitations on employment-based visas, increasing the per-country numerical limitation for family-sponsored immigrants, and for other purposes.
-In 2020, for the first time it passed by House and Senate; however, the House and Senate versions were different and required reconciliation, and that reconciliation could not be carried out before the expiration of the 116th Congress.
-In order for the proposed legislation to further progress, it would have to be reintroduced into the 117th Congress and pass the House and Senate again.
+The Fairness for High Skilled Immigrants Act or 'Equal Access to Green cards for Legal Employment Act or Immigration Visa Efficiency and Security Act are proposed United States federal legislation that would reform U.S. immigration policy, by removing per-country limitations on employment-based visas, increasing the per-country numerical limitation for family-sponsored immigrants, and for other purposes without increasing the number of visas allocated under existing law.
+It also reforms the H-1B and L-1 program by increasing the minimum wage and instituting series of new regulation to weed out abuse and prioritize American Workers.
+In 2020, the legislation passed both the House and Senate for the first time.
+However, the versions differed and required reconciliation, which could not be completed before the 116th Congress ended due to time constraints.
+To move forward, the legislation had to be reintroduced in the 117th Congress.
+Following the conclusion of the 117th Congress, it has now been reintroduced in the 118th Congress.

 Objective

-The bill intend to amend the Immigration and Nationality Act to:
+The bill intends to amend the Immigration and Nationality Act to: